Did you know that the average consumer reads at least 10 reviews before approaching and trusting a business platform? Believe it or not, they do!

-You can simply automate emails to be sent to your selected customers.
+Simply automate emails to be sent to your selected customers.
 Let the number be in tens of thousands, and it gets done before you can say, Jack Robinson!

 4. Offer Rewards for Customers who Review You

-Well, we when we say rewards, we don’t mean the fancy exorbitant ones.
-You can reward your customers with something simple as a gift voucher or a discount or why even a box of chocolates can do the trick!
+Well, when we say rewards, we don’t mean the fancy exorbitant ones.
+You can reward your customers with something simple as a gift voucher or a discount or even a box of chocolates can do the trick!
 The point is not to pay top dollar but to express your appreciation and gratitude for their time and consideration.

-5. Identify the Right time to ask Review.
+5. Identify the Right time to ask Review

 You should identify the right moment of the customer journey if you wish to get more reviews.
-Consider an instance where you have an enquiry about a certain product.
+Consider an instance where you have an inquiry about a certain product.
 You need to get it resolved urgently.
-You immediately get to chatting with the customer support and a prompt pops up suddenly in the midst of it, asking for a review.
+You immediately get to chatting with customer support and a prompt pops up suddenly in the midst of it, asking for a review.
 Wouldn’t it drive you up the wall?!
 That’s exactly why you should set a customer review strategy that includes the right time.

-Here are some instances when you can actually get reviews from your customers:
+Here are some instances when you can actually get reviews from your customers-

 - In the case of a re-purchase.

-You can rely on in-app messages, pop-ups, prompts or emails when asking your clients for online reviews.
+You can rely on in-app messages, pop-ups, prompts, or emails when asking your clients for online reviews.
 The aforementioned were just a few cases.
 You can spend some time and pick out a few more.
 The more you find the better!

 6. Simplify Review Processes

 We all live in a busy world and that’s something you should keep in mind whilst engaging with customers.
-It is, therefore, necessary to make it certain that the process involved with online reviews are made a cinch for the customers.
+It is, therefore, necessary to make certain that the process involved with online reviews is made a cinch for the customers.
 Don’t make them navigate through tons of pages to finally leave a review.

 7. Be it Positive or Negative but Respond to Reviews

-We are bound to make mistakes.
+It’s normal to make mistakes.
 Also, every deed can’t please everybody.
 These aspects are like the two sides of the same coin I would say.
 So, you can expect a witheringly snide remark or a single-star review once in a while, however good your product or service might be or of course, it could actually be a result of your flaws as well.

-Yes, Indeed.
-A timely response to reviews can truly help your business in the long run.
+- A timely response to reviews can truly help your business in the long run.
 Before darting into the case of negative reviews, let me warn you not to ignore the positive ones.

-When you receive a positive review, you could appreciate the gesture with a simple thank you mail or even a gift card!
+- When you receive a positive review, you could appreciate the gesture with a simple thank you mail or even a gift card!
 It will simply reinforce their trust and loyalty towards your organization.

-Coming to negative reviews, you can apologise to the customer and promise a solution to their problems.
+Coming to negative reviews, you can apologize to the customer and promise a solution to their problems.
 But do keep the promise.
 Deliver the solution as quickly as possible and then notify your customer.